 To apply for a Globalink Graduate Fellowship, students must:

-- Review the list of Mitacs university partners whose students are eligible for the Globalink Graduate Fellowship.
+- Review the list of Mitacs academic partners whose students are eligible for the Globalink Graduate Fellowship

-- Apply to the participating university/universities of their choice for graduate studies and indicate their eligibility for, and interest in, a Globalink Graduate Fellowship.
+- Apply to the participating university(ies) of their choice and indicate their eligibility for and interest in a Globalink Graduate Fellowship

-- Complete the Globalink Graduate Fellowship application on the Mitacs website as soon as all university applications are submitted.
+- Complete the Globalink Graduate Fellowship application as soon as all university applications are submitted

-Fellowships are awarded to a limited number of students at the discretion of Mitacs, which will notify fellowship recipients directly about the status of their award.
+Fellowships are awarded at Mitacs’ discretion, and we will notify fellowship recipients individually about the status of their application.

-For more information, please see the Frequently Asked Questions or contact Mitacs Globalink at glfellowship(at)mitacs.ca.
+For more information, please review the Frequently Asked Questions or contact Mitacs Globalink at glfellowship(at)mitacs.ca.

 Who is eligible for a Mitacs Globalink Graduate Fellowship?

-- Any Globalink Research Intern from 2013 and onward who is applying for research-based graduate studies is eligible for the fellowship (Masters or PhD).
-If you are not sure if your program is eligible for the Globalink Graduate Fellowship, please contact Globalink at glfellowship(at)mitacs.ca.
+- Any Globalink research intern from 2013 and onward who is applying for a research-based master’s or PhD program is eligible for the fellowship and has not previously been awarded a Globalink Graduate Fellowship

-- In order to be eligible to receive a fellowship, you must provide proof of acceptance to a university and begin your graduate studies within 24 months of the September 30 end date of your cohort.
+- Recipients must provide proof of acceptance to a university and begin their graduate studies within 24 months of the September 30 end date of their cohort

-- Fellowships can be combined with other forms of graduate funding that students may receive through universities such as Tri-Council funding, university support and support from foreign sources.
-Note that some universities may limit the total graduate funding awarded to a student.
+- Fellowships can be combined with other forms of graduate funding, such as Tri-Council funding, university support, and support from foreign sources.
+Some universities may limit the total graduate funding awarded to a student.

-- You must apply to one or more Mitacs university partners for acceptance to graduate studies in a research-based Master’s or PhD program.
+- Apply to one or more Mitacs academic partners for acceptance to graduate studies in a research-based master’s or PhD program.

-- After you have applied to one or more universities in Canada, you can apply to Mitacs for the fellowship here.
+- After you have applied to universities, submit your fellowship application.
 Mitacs will then confirm receipt of your application.

-- The university must first offer you admission to a graduate study program.
+- A university must offer you admission to a graduate study program

-- You must accept the university’s offer and provide proof of your acceptance to Mitacs, including a copy of the acceptance letter from your university.
+- You must accept the university’s offer and provide proof of that acceptance to Mitacs, including a copy of the university acceptance letter

-- Upon receipt of this documentation, Mitacs reviews your application and confirm the offer of a fellowship to you.
+- Upon receipt of this documentation, Mitacs reviews your application and confirms your fellowship offer

-- The Globalink Graduate Fellowship is one funding option available to former Globalink Research Interns.
-Your supervisor can play an important role in helping you to understand some of the other funding options available to you through your university.
+- Fellowships are offered on a first-come, first-serve basis and are just one funding option available to former Globalink research interns.
+Your supervisor can help you understand the other funding options available to you through your university.

 Mitacs is pleased to offer the Globalink Graduate Fellowship to former Globalink Research Interns attending the following universities, with no university contribution required: